 - Arrive Innsbruck Hauptbahnhof

-- Suggested departure: Feel free to be leisurely and catch a train by 9am Milan to arrive in Innsbruck around lunch time.
-Some hotel check-in’s can start at 2pm or at least hold your luggage for you should you arrive early.
+- Suggested departure: Feel free to be leisurely and catch a train by 9am to arrive in Innsbruck around lunch time.
+If your Innsbruck city center hotel won’t allow check-in until the afternoon, they should be able to at least hold your luggage on your early arrival.

-In the center of the Tyrol region, Innsbruck is one of the many Alpine cities that offer downhill skiing and other winter sporting opportunities, centuries of Imperial history, the Hofburg Palace, and the Schloss Ambras, a Renaissance castle and palace located just on the hills overlooking Innsbruck.
+In the center of the Tyrol region, Innsbruck is one of the many Alpine cities that offer downhill skiing and other winter sporting opportunities, centuries of Imperial history, the Hofburg Imperial Palace, and the Schloss Ambras, a Renaissance castle and palace located just on the hills overlooking Innsbruck.

 - Depart Innsbruck Hauptbahnhof

 - Time on train – 1h 45m / time on bus – 1h 50m

 - Getting your Innsbruck to Salzburg train ticket or bus ticket in advance helps ensure this 2 week itinerary.